sxxxhjjj/666/README.md

     local now = tick()

-    -- Already at idle: do NOT PivotTo again.
-This fixes camera shake. if not force and IsNearIdlePosition() then
+    if not force and IsNearIdlePosition() then
         IdlePositionReached = true
         StopIdleVelocity()
         return
     end

-    -- Anti-spam: if the loop calls this many times, teleport only after cooldown. if not force and (now - LastIdleTeleportAt) < IdleTeleportCooldown then StopIdleVelocity()
+    if not force and (now - LastIdleTeleportAt) < IdleTeleportCooldown then StopIdleVelocity()
         return